24 Hour Helpline – 1-800-494-8100

 Licensed therapists provide individual therapy to women and men who have been victims of adult domestic violence and/or for children who have witnessed.
 All insurances are accepted.
 Uninsured individuals are welcomed.
 Call 401-846-5263 for more information.

 Court Advocates provide support and education to domestic violence victims who are navigating all aspects of the court system.
 This person will support you through the legal process.
-She/he will explain your rights as a victim of a crime, the court process and what to expect in court.
+They will explain your rights as a victim of a crime, the court process and what to expect in court.
 The court advocate can also convey your wishes to the prosecutors and will be present at the arraignment, pretrial and trial.
-You can speak to her/him about the case and ask questions.
-She/he can speak to the Judge on your behalf.
+You can speak to them about the case and ask questions.
+They can speak to the Judge on your behalf.
 Call 401-846-5263 for more information.

 Law Enforcement Advocate (LEA)